-At the door, legibly print your name on the speaker registration sheet.
+- Arrive early to get a seat.
+Legibly print your name on the speaker registration sheet.

 We, as committee members, rely on the voices of the people through testifying at public hearings and/or submitted written statements to understand both sides of the issues presented in a bill before us.
 Your opinions matter and are extremely important.
 The testimonies left with us are reviewed and taken into consideration during sessions we hold after a public hearing.
 Many times valid information brought to us is used or referenced to during a floor debate or statement presented to the full house when a bill is being voted on.

 Follow up with committee members after a hearing.
 The most effective way to do that is by phone or by a hand-written thank-you note.